ChienChihYeh/vue-cornerstone-volume-segmentation/README.md

 - Rendering volume with Cornerstone3D in Vue application
 - Providing metadata for rendering volume and alternative implementations
-- Basic segmentation tool usage
+- Intergratng and using segmentation tools
-- Viewport configuration demo
+- Configuration viewport